carronj/lenspyx/README.md

 This allows one to build very easily (if familiar with healpy) lensed CMB simulations.
 Parallelization is done with openmp.
 The numerical cost is approximately that of an high-res harmonic transform.

 The package basically provides two methods.
 Check the [doc](https://lenspix.readthedocs.io/en/latest).
+There is also an example notebook [demo_lenspyx](examples/demo_lenspyx.ipynb).

 (NB: This implementation is independent from the similar-sounding [lenspix](https://github.com/cmbant/lenspix) package by A.Lewis)